uniomni/BGcluster/doc/diary.rst

 Plan
 ....

- * Understand problem with hanging nodes.
+ * Understand problem with hanging nodes - then get on with it!

 Achievements